vgs-samples/vgs-nodejs-sample/README.md

 http://<user>:<password>@<tenant>.SANDBOX.verygoodproxy.com:8080
 ```
 * Proxy URL should start with `http://`, otherwise `https-proxy-agent` lib won't work
-* This repository contains `cert.pem` for Sandbox environment only
+* This apllication contains `cert.pem` for VGS Sandbox environment only

 ## Run application
 1. Clone repository and go to the app folder